-The yellow building permit card must be posted on the job site.
+The building permit card must be posted on the job site.
 The address number must be posted at the County Road or street.
 Your copy of the approved plans must be on the job site for the inspector's review for the inspection to be performed.

 A re-inspection fee will be required if the permit card and plans are not on site for the inspection.
 This is for the inspector's time and extra trip required returning for inspection.
 The Building Inspector may also assess the re-inspection fee in cases of repeated trips on correction notices or as deemed necessary.